Universal and homogeneous structures on the Urysohn and Gurarij spaces: Gurarij space

-Take now $R>0$ large enough to be specified later and $\varepsilon '>\eta>0$ and find some finite $\eta$-net $(z_j)_j$ in $R\cdot B_E$, the compact ball of radius $R$ in $E$.
+Take now $R>0$ large enough to be specified later, and $\varepsilon '>\eta>0$, and find some finite $\eta$-net $(z_j)_j$ in $R\cdot B_E$, the compact ball of radius $R$ in $E$.
 We may assume that each $z_j$ from the net is a rational linear combination of the basis elements $\{e_1,\ldots,e_n\}$.
 Consider now an (abstract) extension $Z$ of $X_m$ generated by $X_m$ and one additional vector $w$ of norm $1$.
 The norm on $X_m$ (which is a restriction of the norm on $\Gur$ to this subspace) is an extension of some rational partial norm $\norm_A$, where $A$ is a finite set of rational linear combinations of the basis of $X_m$.
 Extend $A$ to $\bar{A}$ so that it contains $\phi'(z_j)$ for every $j$ and $w$.
 Note that each $z_j$ is a rational linear combination of basis elements $\{e_1,\ldots,e_n\}$ and $\phi'(e_i)$ is a linear combination of basis elements of $X_m$, thus $\phi'(z_j)$ is also a rational linear combination of basis elements in $X_m$.
-Extend the partial rational norm $\norm_A$ on $A$ to a partial rational norm $\norm_{\bar{A}}$ on $\bar{A}$ so that for every $j$ we have That can be done as in the proof of Claim \ref{thm1claim1}.
+Extend the partial rational norm $\norm_A$ on $A$ to a partial rational norm $\norm_{\bar{A}}$ on $\bar{A}$ so that for every $j$ we have

+That can be done as in the proof of Claim \ref{thm1claim1}.
 We consider the norm $\norm_Z^{\bar{A}}$ on $Z$ that extends the partial norm $\norm_{\bar{A}}$; it coincides with the $X_m$-norm on the subspace $X_m$.
 By Fact \ref{extGur} this `abstract' extension $Z$ is realized in $G\subseteq \Gur$, thus we may suppose that actually $w$ is an element of $\Gur$.